Visual Art Aptitude Places – From September 2021

 - Opportunities to work within the school and look at the environment through a critical eye, focusing on displays and artwork to promote throughout the school community

 - A dedicated arts exhibition for parents to view work

 - Working on projects throughout the year and supporting the school productions through prop making and scenery painting

 - Opportunities for foreign trips and visits to support their studies

 Applying to the Programme

-Successful applicants will then be invited to the Academy for an assessment on Saturday 5th October 2019 against the following two criteria:
+Successful applicants will be invited to the Academy for an assessment in October 2020 against the following two criteria:

 Exploring Materials: staff will consider how creatively and confidently the applicant is able to use and manipulate the limited media available.
 Also considered will be the applicant’s ability to incorporate ‘mistakes’ into the overall design.
 Maximum mark 20

-Offers will be made to successful applicants in descending order by aptitude test score to those who achieve a minimum of 20 points in the test.
-The outcome of a childs performance in the Art Aptitude Test will be released no later than Friday 18th October.
+Offers were made to successful applicants in descending order by aptitude test score to those who achieved a minimum of 20 points in the test.
+The outcome of a child’s performance in the Art Aptitude Test were released in October 2019.

 Applicants scoring more than 20 marks but not allocated a place on the basis of aptitude may request to be placed on the Art Aptitude Waiting List, which will operate until 30th August 2020.
 Applicants not allocated a place on the basis of aptitude will also be considered automatically under the criteria for normal entry.